jpdevries/eureka/README.md

 | SVG Icons      | `5.04kB`      |
 | React Component | `42.73kB`      |

+### HTML&ndash;first
+As a progressively enhanced web component, Eureka is functional HTML&ndash;first.
+This means that technically anything other than the initial HTML layer is a non&ndash;critical enhancement.
+Critical features supported by the HTML layer, such as browse, upload, and choose, are universally supported and do not depend on modern&nbsp;browsers.

+Take a gander at Eureka in the nued by waking our [raw HTML&nbsp;example](reacteureka.herokuapp.com/nued).

 ## Powered By 🚀
  - Progressively Enhanced from HTML components
  - All&ndash;new Virtual DOM powered by React/Redux